stridecolossus/jove-blog/blog/part-2-triangle/render-pass.md

 }
 ```

-The purpose of the `index` field is detailed below.

-Finally the descriptor for the subpass is populated as follows:
+And the descriptor for the subpass is initialised as follows:

 ```java
 void populate(VkSubpassDescription descriptor) {